Ronald Grossarth-Maticek: Grossarthian behavioral typology

 In the behavioral typology developed by Grossarth, six types of behavioral patterns are distinguished:

 Type I: Suffering in isolation: central and persistent orientation towards a longed-for but withdrawing object; inhibition in the realization of the longed-for proximity, thus inhibiting the satisfaction of this emotionally most important need.

 Type II: Helpless excitement: Central and persistent orientation towards a disturbing, obstructive object, without reaching the desired distancing, with recurring overexcitation and a feeling of helplessly being at the mercy of others.

-Type III: Ambivalence: High ambivalence and strong egocentrism.
+Type III: Ambivalence: narcissistic ambivalence and strong egocentrism.
 Emotional instability with interim phases of autonomous self-regulation, but also with phases of intensive search for closeness with emotional needs on the one hand and after injuries phases of hyperactive excessive distancing on the other hand.

 Type IV: Good self-regulation: Orientation towards current objects that enable subjective well-being, pleasure and security through which a sense of purpose can be experienced.
 Flexible self-regulation adapted to the situation and needs.

 Type V: Emphasizes rational: Rational and antiemotional behavior.
 When overwhelmed by emotions, psychological crises and depressive mood arise.

 Type VI: Irrational-emotional: Irrational, behaviour dominated by one's own feelings, without rational verification of one's own behaviour.

 This typology is the result of Grossarth-Maticek's investigations into and considerations for the history and frequency of chronic diseases and health.
 He emphasizes similarities between types I and II and sees type III as a hybrid of I and II.
 Of course, in one subject, characteristics of several behavior types may be present at the same time, but one of them is usually dominant in behavior.